Wallace Harrison: Career

 Harrison's major projects are marked by straightforward planning and sensible functionalism, although his residential side-projects show more experimental flair.
 In 1931, Harrison established an 11 acre summer retreat in West Hills, New York, which was a very early example and workshop for the International Style in the United States, and a social and intellectual center of architecture, art, and politics.
 The home includes a 32 ft circular living room that is rumored to have been the prototype for the Rainbow Room in Rockefeller Center.
 Two other circular rooms complete the center of Harrison's design.
-Frequent visitors and guests included Nelson Rockefeller, Robert Moses, Marc Chagall, Le Corbusier, Alexander Calder and Fernand Léger.
+Frequent visitors and guests included Nelson Rockefeller, Robert Moses, Marc Chagall, Le Corbusier, Alexander Calder, and Fernand Léger.
 Harrison's expansive country property also exhibited his relationships with contemporary architects.
 For example, shortly after purchasing the property in 1931, Harrison and his wife bought the Aluminaire House, an iconic, compact, ready-to-assemble steel-and-aluminum structure designed by Swiss architect Albert Frey and then editor of Architectural Record, A. Lawrence Kocher.

-Harrison collected works by Calder and Léger and commissioned new ones for buildings that he designed, including his Long Island country house in West Hills, New York; a pavilion at the 1939 New York World's Fair; parts of Rockefeller Center; and the United Nations headquarters.
+Harrison collected works by Calder and Léger and commissioned new ones for buildings that he designed, including his country house in West Hills, New York on Long Island, a pavilion at the 1939 New York World's Fair, parts of Rockefeller Center; and the United Nations headquarters.
 Léger waited out part of World War II by painting a mural at the bottom of Harrison's swimming pool.
 Léger also created a large mural for the home's circular living room and sculpted an abstract form to serve as a skylight.
 Calder's first show is said to have taken place at the home.
 In 1965, Harrison was appointed to a commission to choose modern art works for the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY.

-Between 1941 and 1943, Harrison designed and built the Clinton Hill Coops, a 12-building coop complex split between two "campuses" along Clinton Ave. in Brooklyn, New York, to house the Brooklyn Navy Yards workers.
+Between 1941 and 1943, Harrison designed and built the Clinton Hill Coops, a 12-building coop complex split between two campuses along Clinton Ave. in Brooklyn, to house the Brooklyn Navy Yards workers.

 Harrison's architectural drawings and archives are held by the Drawings and Archives Department of Avery Architectural and Fine Arts Library at Columbia University.

-Harrison was a member of the U.S. Commission of Fine Arts from 1955 to 1959.
+Harrison was a member of the United States Commission of Fine Arts from 1955 to 1959.
 In 1967, Harrison received the AIA Gold Medal.
 In 1938, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1948.

 Personal life

-Harrison married Ellen Hunt Milton (1903-1995) in 1926.
+Harrison married Ellen Hunt Milton (1903–1995) in 1926.
 They had a daughter, Sarah, and lived in Manhattan and Seal Harbor, Maine.